eloymelo/linux-documentation/Debian/post-install-guide.md

 8. Fix broken QT application theme

-Just follow the steps that I have already cover here.
+Just follow the steps that I have already covered here under the GNOME documentation.